 When it comes to choosing a final design for any kind of creative project, the first question that you should ask yourself to determine if that specific design is suitable to be the face of your brand or business should be to find out (or perhaps recall) the project’s original design theme.

-This is the first step in determining the worthiness of any kind of design since this criteria allows you to look back and compare the end product with other examples of the same design theme.
+This is the first step in determining the worthiness of any kind of design since these criteria allow you to look back and compare the end product with other examples of the same design theme.
 For example, if you are creating a business card and you chose a minimalist design theme, it should follow that the final card design theme sports an equally simple design.
 If not, you may have to trace back what happened and what led to this design decision.

 Does it serve the purpose I need it for?